phobozad/NETem/README.md

 Currently, there is an issue booting from internal SD Card on PCEngines APU boards & these must boot from a USB flashdrive.
 ALIX boards boot OK from internal CompactFlash.

+The image is hard-coded to use 115200 baud on ttyS0.
+Low baud rates (e.g. 9600) make the menu system very slow to draw and make it painful to use.